tweag/nickel/doc/manual/syntax.md

 A type wildcard `_` indicates that part of a type is unknown to the user (or is not worth spelling out).
 The typechecker will attempt to infer it.
-Adding a wildcard type annotaiton `: _` to an existing expression is particulary useful for debugging, as it's the simplest way to have the typechecker run on an expression without having to come up with a type.
+Adding a wildcard type annotation `: _` to an existing expression is particularly useful for debugging, as it's the simplest way to have the typechecker run on an expression without having to come up with a type.